societe-generale/spintest/README.md

 This test will perform a GET call into `https://test.com/test` and expect a return code between `200` and `299` included.

-Here is another example with an interation between two routes :
+Here is another example with an interaction between two routes :

 ```python
 from spintest import spintest